OrBenNaim/React-Projects/To-Do-List-App-v2/README.md

 ## Usage
-1. Enter a task title in the input field.
+1. Start at the Home Page and enter your name to proceed.
 2. Click the Add Task button to add it to the list.
 3. Mark a task as completed by checking the checkbox next to it.
 4. Remove a task by clicking the delete icon.